cs-fullstack-2019-spring/frontend-halfday2-showhide-game-bettyjware11/README.md

 #### The starter project includes jQuery and BootStrap, but you can enhance the game using any technology that you wish

 ### I IMPLEMENTED THE FOLLOWING NEW FEATURE(S):
+Betty Ware changed the background of the game to ocean and the images to seahorses.